gracejinsotrue/AI-GIRLFRIEN/README.md

 ## Troubleshooting

 - **CORS Error**: Ensure that CORS is enabled and that the frontend and backend are using compatible ports.
-- **Audio Transcription Issues**: Double-check your Google Cloud credentials and ensure the Speech-to-Text API is properly configured.
 - **API Key Errors**: Ensure your OpenAI API key is correctly set in your environment variables.